-Here at Collis we aim to cultivate creative children who are inspired through our delivery of the creative arts.
+Here at Collis we aim to cultivate creative children who are inspired through our delivery of the art and design curriculum.

 An example of studying and immersing children in multi-cultural art is Black History Week.

 Art and design is high profile at our school.
 Our children love Art and Design.
 The last survey overwhelmingly expressed this.

 The impact of our art and design is evident in the visual journey in our children’s sketchbooks.

 In these you can see:

 - The artist study and which children will have evaluated and commented on what they like or don’t like and techniques used.

 - They will have emulated techniques and practiced skills; creating their own art inspired by the initial artwork.